cloudburst/libheap/docs/UserGuide.md

     [ fb  8 ] 0xf2f3c8 -> [ 0x00000000 ]
     [ fb  9 ] 0xf2f3cc -> [ 0x00000000 ]

+An optional arena address can also be passed as the first argument to fastbins

+    (gdb) fastbins 0x602c00

 #### smallbins
     (gdb) smallbins 1
     smallbins